nikki-pru/qa-compendium/docs/guidelines/global-qa-sync-guidelines.rst

 #.
 Show up on time

 #.
-Write you updates before the meeting
+Write your updates before the meeting

 #.
 Points that you need to announce must be in bold